doctrine/mongodb-odm/UPGRADE-2.4.md

 * removed `LifecycleEventArgs::getEntity()`
 * removed support for short namespace aliases

-## BC Break: `AttributeDriver` and `AnnotationDriver` no longer extends parent class from `doctrine/persistence`

-Both these classes used to extend an abstract `AnnotationDriver` class defined in `doctrine/persistence`, and no longer do.

 ## Deprecate `AttributeDriver::getReader()` and `AnnotationDriver::getReader()`

 That method was inherited from the abstract `AnnotationDriver` class of